-Secondary data analysis is the (usually statistical) investigation of individual-level data records collected in another study, with the following characteristics: (1) no direct contact with or experimental manipulation of human subjects; (2) no new data collection; and (3) no identification of individual research subjects.
-In agreement with recommendations 1 and 6 of the Draft Recommendations Regarding Public Use Data Files9 issued by the National Human Research Protections Advisory Committee (NHRPAC), this policy states that such research may either be "exempt from review" or "not under the purview of the IRB," as clarified below.
+Secondary data analysis is the (usually statistical) investigation of individual-level data records collected in another study, with the follow-ing characteristics: (1) no direct contact with or experimental manipulation of human subjects; (2) no new data collection; and (3) no identification of infinite subjects, (c) its new time concentent with (c) numerications it tion of individual research subjects.
+In agreement with recommendations 1 and 6 of the Draft Recommendations Regarding Public Use Data Files issued by the National Human Research Protections Advisory Committee issued by the National Human Research Protections Advisory Committee (NHRPAC), this policy states that such research may either be "exempt from review" or "not under the purview of the IRB," as clarified below.
 3a.
-Research on a public-use data file, which contains only non-identifiable data or data for which a breach of confidentiality is not an issue (e.g., public business statements), is not considered human subject research for the purpose of IRB review and as such is not under the purview of the IRB.
+Research on a public-use data file, which contains only non-iden-tifable data or data for which a breach of confidentiality is not an is-sue (e.g., public business statements), is not considered human subject research for the purpose of IRB review and as such is not under the pur- view of the IRB. view of the IRB.

 3b.
-Research on a non-public-use data file-that is, non-identifiable data in a non-publicly available or proprietary file-is exempt from review, unless vulnerable populations are involved.
+Research on a non-public-use data file-that is, non-identifiable data in a non-publicly available or proprietary file-is exempt from re-yine, unless vulnerable populations are involved.
 Non public use data files may be submitted by a School to the IRB for approval.
 If approved, with the appropriate maintenance of safeguards, studies using these data sets are no longer human subject research and as such are not under the purview of the IRB.

-Investigators must agree not to attempt to re-identify the human subjects.
+Investigators must agree not to attempt to re-identify the human sub jects

-Investigators planning to study non-public-use data files must demonstrate to the IRB that confidentiality of research subjects is protected, by providing direct evidence of protection procedures or by showing that the data supplier already received IRB approval in which non-identifiability was considered and confirmed.
-The latter does not necessarily require submitting to the IRB the survey instrument or consent form used in the research that yielded the data.
+Investigators planning to study non-public-use data files must demon-strate to the IRB that confidentiality of research subjects is protected, by providing direct evidence of protection procedures or by showing that the data supplier already received IRB approval in which non-identifiabili-ty was considered and confirmed.
+The latter does not necessarily require ubmitting to the IRB the survey instrument or consent form used in the research that yielded the data.

-Researchers operating in one of the categories of the Health Insurance Portability and Accountability Act (HIPAA) should refer to the HIPAA regulations that contain a definition of identifiability.10
+Research that yielden the data.
+Researchers operating in one of the categories of the Health Insurance Portability and Accountability Act (HIPAA) should refer to the HIPAA regulations that contain a definition of identifiability.